Pat Sajak: Career

-Since 2021, Sajak and White have hosted Primetime Celebrity Wheel of Fortune on ABC.
+From 2021 to 2025, Sajak and White hosted Primetime Celebrity Wheel of Fortune on ABC.

 In September 2021, it was announced that both Sajak and White had signed on to continue as hosts of Wheel of Fortune through the 2023–24 season.
 In 2021, Sajak voiced a singing bust in a Muppets Haunted Mansion television special.
 Sajak has been a frequent celebrity narrator at Disney's Candlelight Processional, appearing most recently in 2017, 2018, 2019, 2021, and 2024.

 On June 12, 2023, Sajak announced that he would retire as host of Wheel of Fortune in 2024, after the conclusion of the show's 41st season.
 Shortly afterwards, media personality Ryan Seacrest was announced as Sajak's successor.
 His final episode was taped in April 2024 and aired on June 7, 2024.
 In June 2023, Sajak agreed to continue as a show consultant for three years after hosting and said he would continue as chairman of the board of trustees for Hillsdale College.
 It was announced on July 11, 2024 that Sajak would return as the host of Celebrity Wheel of Fortune for its fifth season.
 The season premiered in December 2024 with the remaining episodes starting to air on April 30, 2025.
 Sajak's final episode as host aired on June 10, 2025.

+In the summer of 2025, Sajak starred as Lieutenant Columbo in a stage production of Prescription: Murder, adapted from the pilot episode of the television series Columbo, at the Hawaii Theatre Center in Honolulu, Hawaii, alongside local news anchor Joe Moore.